all-of-us/healthpro/README.md

 #### MySQL database configuration
 Create a new MySQL for this application.
 Configure the MySQL connection in `config.yml`.
 Then, import the SQL scripts in `/sql` into the new database.

-## Browser sync (optional)

-Use the following command to enable Browsersync which will reload your browswer as compiled assets are updated.

-`./bin/gulp browser-sync --option localhost:8080`